zhutoutoutousan/A-study-note-as-a-beginner/study/electrical-engineering/mental-model.md

 # Front-line memory
 - Maxwell Equation:
+  - The reason why it should stay in your front-line memory
+    - It is intimidating, it would be satisfying to overpower it :p
+    - ?
+    - ?
   - $\nabla \cdot \bold{E} = \frac{\rho}{\epsilon_0}$
   - $\nabla \cdot \bold{B} = 0$
   - $\nabla \times \bold{E} = -\frac{\partial \bold{B}}{\partial t}$